Personal patient coaching to reduce readmissions

 Smooth-Transition Care, an affordable, evidence-based service, combines four key components to prevent readmission in elderly people:

-One of the biggest readmission causes is poor communication between health-care providers and to the patient.
+One of the biggest readmission causes is poor communication with the patient and even between the health care providers.
 This often happens during the discharge process.
-A personal coach guides the elderly patients through transitions.
-It helps improve collaboration within the healthcare team by providing a needed organizational tool that empowers and encourages patients to take charge of their healthcare needs.
+In Smooth-Transition Care, a personal coach guides the elderly patient through transitions.
+The patient also receives a needed organizational tool where all recovery instructions are kept in one place.

 After discharge, this same personal coach meets with the senior regularly to encourage and support.
-For example, the coach arranges transportation to follow-up appointments, makes sure prescriptions are taken and that the home is safe.
+For example, the coach arranges transportation to follow-up appointments and makes sure prescriptions are taken and that the home is safe.

-Upon the clients request the coach attaches the Personal Health Record into a secure online database.
+Upon the client’s request, the coach attaches the Personal Health Record to a secure online database.
 With a password, doctors can view information from all the senior’s other providers, including pending tests and scheduled appointments.
 Family members can easily access up-to-date instructions and appointment dates.

 In a randomized, controlled trial of a program from the University of Colorado, Denver, that was similar to Smooth-Transition Care, patients in the program had a 30-percent lower rehospitalization rate at 30 days than those who had no transition care.
 By 180 days, 38 percent fewer patients had been readmitted for the same diagnosis they were originally hospitalized for.